AadiD0/desktop-tutorial/README.md

 All the experiments that took place in the Academic Year 2024-2025 in ISC-S101 for B.Tech.
 CSE in 1st Semester taught by faculty Er.
-Hrishabh Tripathi reside here.
+Hrishabh Prajapati reside here.